-San Ramon is a decidedly white-collar city, with fully 92.52% of the workforce employed in white-collar jobs, well above the national average.
-Overall, San Ramon is a city of professionals, managers and sales and office workers.
-There are especially a lot of people living in San Ramon who work in management occupations (19.63%), sales jobs (11.84%) and computer science and math (11.24%).
+San Ramon is a decidedly white-collar city, with fully 94.17% of the workforce employed in white-collar jobs, well above the national average.
+Overall, San Ramon is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in San Ramon who work in management occupations (19.20%), computer science and math (15.07%), and business and financial occupations (10.28%).

 Also of interest is that San Ramon has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in San Ramon telecommute to their jobs.
-Overall, about 8.07% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 8.88% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Like elsewhere in America, most people in San Ramon use a private automobile to get to work.
 But notably, a substantial number of San Ramon‘s citizens do make use of public transit in their daily commute, primarily riding the subway.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.